 It is astonishing to think how many countless generations of families have come to mark the start of their children’s journey in faith at our little wooden font.
 One little boy on a school visit thought about this for a minute and then said, “It’s like being a time-traveller.
 It makes you connected, doesn’t it?”
 For nearly sixty years, generations of families have come to St Wulstans to mark important steps in their life journey.
 The presence of children in our lives is a wonderful thing.
 For many parents, the sense of privilege and responsibility that we feel makes us want to express our thanks to God.
 St Wulstans is happy to help your family celebrate the arrival of young children!

 Christening (or Baptism – they are the same thing!) really is an essential part of what we do here at St Wulstans.
 Baptism marks the beginning of a journey with God which continues for the rest of our lives, the first step in response to God’s love.
 It is a joyful moment, and particularly for parents and godparents, it is also a solemn moment when we make serious promises about our faith and way of life.
-Our baptism services are by arrangement with Sarah, the Vicar (see the contacting us page), who will meet with you and get to know your family.
-There are lots of available times!
+Our baptism services are by arrangement with Sarah, the Vicar, who will meet with you and get to know your family.

 Fill out this online form to get things started!

 We regularly offer baptism services as part of our church life.
 Families preparing for Baptism at St Wulstans are usually connected to the church family in some way.
 For example the family:

 - lives in the parish (see achurchnearyou.com postcode finder)

 - is a committed part of one of our congregations, such as Mainly Music or Sunday mornings

 Often, we offer baptism services for families who have other connections with the parish.
 Examples might include the children’s parents were married at here church, if either parent was baptised there, or if an older brother or sister was baptised there.